Natural History

 FOREST GIANTS OF THE PACIFIC COAST

 Robert Van Pelt.
-A guide to the 20 largest species of conifers in North America – from the southern Sierra to Vancouver Island, and from the coast to NW Montana.
-Provides an overview of the 20 species, including comparative drawings, distribution, measurements, and more.
+A guide to the twenty (20) largest species of conifers in North America – from the southern Sierra to Vancouver Island, and from the coast to NW Montana.
+Provides an overview of the twenty (20) species, including comparative drawings, distribution, measurements, and more.
 Features profiles of 117 giant trees – individual specimens that represent the extremes to which their species can grow.
-8-1/2 x 11, 224p, 115 color illus., 115 line drawings, 22 color maps, 2002.
+8-1/2 x 11, 224p, 115 color illustrations, 115 line drawings, 22 color maps, 2002.

 COAST REDWOOD: A Natural and Cultural History